noahbliss/mortar/README.md

 High level of the rest of the steps:

  - Measure TPM PCR values and store for later comparison.
+   - TPM2: `tpm2_pcrlist` Look at 7 and 1 especially.
  - Install secureboot keys and enable secureboot.

+Reboot into the BIOS:
-Put a password on the BIOS.
+ - Put a password on the BIOS.
  - Enroll any hashes that need to be enrolled (especially if booting from a raid-controller-hosted disk, system may not boot without this).
  - Boot the system with secureboot on (and pray).

  - Measure PCR values now that secureboot is set up.
+(PCR7 may be the same depending on if you enrolled additional hashes or not, PCR1 should have changed since BIOS settings were modified.)
  - optional steps:
     - Regenerate the signed EFI.
 This will move the first one to .old.
     - Reboot, and reread the PCR values.
 This will let you see what stays the same when booting different EFI files that are both validly signed.